johnnymatthews/blog/2022-05-10-install-lotro-on-m1-mac/index.md

     ![](./buy-or-trial-popup.png)

-## Install LOTRO and it's dependencies
+## Install LOTRO, and its dependencies

 1. Once the CrossOver app is open, click **Install a Windows Application**.
 1. In the CrossOver Software Installer window that pops up, click **Browser All Applications**
-1. Use the searchbar to find _Lord of the Rings Online_.
+1. Use the search bar to find _Lord of the Rings Online_.
 Select the game from the list and click **Continue**.

     ![](./select-lotro-games.png)

 1. Click **Install**.
-1. CrossOver will start downloading the game and it's dependencies.
+1. CrossOver will start downloading the game and its dependencies.

     ![](./lotro-installing.png)

 1. Various frameworks will pop up requesting to be installed.
-Follow through the install windows, keep the options set to their defaults.
-There's quite a few, so be patient.
+Follow through the install windows, and keep the options set to their defaults.
+There are quite a few, so be patient.

     ![](./installing-directx.png)

-1. At some point you'll be asked to restart your computer.
-Click **Restart later**; there's still more dependencies to install.
+1. At some point, you'll be asked to restart your computer.
+Click **Restart later**; there are still more dependencies to install.

     ![](./restart-prompt.png)

     It took me about 10 minutes to install all the dependencies.
-1. Eventually you'll get to the LOTRO setup.
+1. Eventually, you'll get to the LOTRO setup.

     ![](./lotro-select-language.png)

 1. Click **Install**.
-1. Select **Express** and follow through the prompts.
+1. Select **Express** and follow the prompts.
 1. Once you're finished, make the checkbox to start LOTRO once the installer closes and click **Finish**.
 1. When LOTRO open, click **Yes** when asked if you want to download the HD textures.